 You yank the metal door open and sling the trash into the chute, and it goes whack thwack thump wallop slam bang down three floors and into the dumpster in the basement.

-Since his first time taking out the trash two days ago with me, Quinn has asked approximately once an hour if the bag is full enough yet.
+Since his first time taking out the trash two days ago with me, Quinn has asked at least two dozen times if the bag is full enough yet.
 This time, I’ve said it probably is, but then I’ve gone down to the car to get something.
 I get back just as he opens the door with a half full trash bag clutched in his hands.

 “What are you doing?”
 I ask.